Congratulations to our

 The MVGC scholarship is available, subject to the approval of the MVGC Board annually.
-Scholarships are funded by member donations and proceeds from the Club's Blooming Art event.
-As a result of membership and community generosity, the Club has awarded over $23,000 in scholarships to Island graduates over the years.
+Scholarships are funded by member donations and proceeds from the Club's fundraising events throughou the year.
+MVGC has awarded over $30,000 in scholarships to Island graduates over the years.

 The MVGC scholarship is available, subject to the approval of the MVGC Board annually.
-Scholarships are funded by member donations and proceeds from the Club's Blooming Art event.
-As a result of membership and community generosity, the Club has awarded over $23,000 in scholarships to Island graduates over the years.
+Scholarships are funded by member donations and proceeds from the Club's fundraising events throughou the year.
+MVGC has awarded over $30,000 in scholarships to Island graduates over the years.

 The Old Mill Preservation Fund

-Some background on the Old Mill: The Old Mill is the oldest existing industrial building in West Tisbury.
+The Old Mill, West Tisbury’s oldest industrial building, has been central to the town’s history since the 17th century.
+In 1937, the Martha’s Vineyard Garden Club leased the Old Mill to prevent its demolition and purchased it in 1942, making it their headquarters.
+Listed on the National Register of Historic Places, the Old Mill is maintained through the club’s fundraising efforts, including the annual Blooming Art event and spring plant sale.
+Recent renovations include electrical system upgrades and fans, dehumidifiers, lighting and WIFI.
+The interior stairs will be rebuit in 2025 as we continue to address structural and safety concerns, Projects are funded by member contributions and community preservation grants.
+Ongoing support from individuals is vital to preserve this historic landmark.
+Donations can be made via our website. is the oldest existing industrial building in West Tisbury.
 It possesses strong historical associations with the development of West Tisbury from the early 17th Century onward.
 In 1937, the Garden Club rented the Old Mill to save the building from destruction; in 1942, the Garden Club was able to purchase the Old Mill.
 It has been the Garden Club's home and responsibility ever since.
 The Old Mill is the only building in West Tisbury to be listed on the National Registry of Historic Places.
 The Old Mill Preservation Fund is the name that Mill Committee members gave to the account to record contributions for the maintenance and improvements to the Old Mill.
 The Garden Club does fundraising on a continual basis in order to maintain and improve the Old Mill.
 With the OM Preservation Fund established, membership is asked to contribute to the Old Mill Fund or/and the Scholarship Fund when renewing their membership each year.
 In addition to the establishment of the fund, a committee was set up to determine what maintenance or projects need to be addressed.
 Periodically the Committee makes recommendations to the Board and based on funds and critical need, arrangements are made and improvements are overseen by the OM Committee.
 Blooming Art, the Club's largest fundraiser of the year is relied on heavily to support this fund, as is the Plant Sale the Garden Club hosts each Spring.
 We receive no local or federal government funding, so the Club relies on the generosity of individuals to maintain the Old Mill building and grounds.
 You may donate via our website by clicking HERE.
-Some fairly recent Old Mill repairs: In 2011, rotted window jambs and frames were replaced with cedar/windows were primed and painted.
+OLD MILL REPAIRS THROUGH THE YEARS: In 2011, rotted window jambs and frames were replaced with cedar/windows were primed and painted.
 An electrical connection from the outside pole to the OM was replaced, a ground fault outlet was installed, a new smoke alarm outlet and a new circuit board was added.
 In 2014, the Garden Club applied for and received two grants from West Tisbury and a grant of $30,000 enabled re-siding and re-roofing the Mill in white cedar and Alaskan cedar shingles, respectively.
 In 2018 a grant of $20,000 was used to install historically correct doors.
+In 2024: Rejuvenation of the Old Mill commenced with electrical system upgrades and the addition of fans, dehumidifiers, lighting and WIFI.
+The Garden Club recently received Community Preservation grants of $10,000 each from Chilmark, Edgartown, Oak Bluffs, Tisbury and West Tisbury for safety improvements to our venerable old lady.
 The Garden Club's Windemere Program

 Support the Martha's Vineyard Garden Club's year-round fundraiser!